 The only way that you could breed the same cross-breed or hybrid between marijuana plants is to keep breeding between the two plant types, one male and one female that you bred before.
 This means that you should have a stock of seeds that you could use to grow the varieties you wish to breed.

 This basic fact about the way marijuana plants breed makes it hard for us to breed a uniform strain.
 If you have ten seeds, for example, you may have still get plants with subtle differences between the seeds.
-That is why it is important to breed from the two strains you wish to cross-breed in order for you to achieve what growers call a stable genetic line.
+That is why it is important to breed from the two strains you wish to cross-breed for you to achieve what growers call a stable genetic line.

-For example, you wish to breed a male ruderalis named, RUDERALIS 1A with a female SATIVA 2B, you have to keep this combination of crossbreeding in order to have a stable genetic line.
+For example, you wish to breed a male ruderalis named, RUDERALIS 1A with a female SATIVA 2B, you have to keep this combination of crossbreeding to have a stable genetic line.
 If their offspring is a 1A2B, cross-breeding it with another plant, Indica 3C for example, will give you a different result.

-Once you have your choice of which male and female plant you want to breed, you could feminize one of them in order for you to produce feminized seeds.
-You could achieve feminization of seeds by looking for a female plant from the variety that you needed to be male.
+Once you have your choice of which male and female plant you want to breed, you could feminize one of them for you to produce feminized seeds.
+You could achieve the feminization of seeds by looking for a female plant from the variety that you needed to be male.
 This female plant, from the RUDERALIS 1A, for example, could be made into a male by feminization.

 This female plant that shall turn into a male through feminization will produce pollen but will contain only female genes because it used to be female.
 The pollen produced by this plant will pollinate female plants that will result in 100 percent female seeds.

 Feminization could be done using the colloidal silver method, silver thiosulfate method or rodelization method.
-The colloidal silver and silver thiosulfate methods incorporate the use of chemicals that are to be sprayed on the plant in order to induce gender change.
+The colloidal silver and silver thiosulfate methods incorporate the use of chemicals that are to be sprayed on the plant to induce gender change.

-Both methods follow the same scientific process of inducing gender change in a female plant into a male in order for it to produce pollen with female genes that will result in completely feminized seeds.
+Both methods follow the same scientific process of inducing gender change in a female plant into a male for it to produce pollen with female genes that will result in completely feminized seeds.
 The only main differences between the two are the solution used, how they are prepared and others listed below: